 4 Reasons Your Nonprofit Needs a Strategic Plan

-A strategic plan is a tool used to provide guidance in fulfilling an organization’s mission with maximum efficiency and impact.
-Simply, it is a document that points the way forward for your nonprofit.
+In this time of uncertainty, planning for the future is more important than ever.
+A strategic plan is a tool you can use to provide guidance in fulfilling your nonprofit’s mission with maximum efficiency and impact.
+Simply put, it is a document that points the way forward for your nonprofit.
 It both lays out your goals and explains why they’re important.
 Wondering why your organization should have a strategic plan?
 Here are four good reasons:

 1) First and foremost, strategic plans help you to control your organization’s future.
 They give you direction and determine your organization’s priorities.
 They help define what your vision of success looks like, and show you how to prioritize the actions that will make this vision a reality.